mkaschenko/iterm2-theme-alabaster/README.md

-# iterm2-theme-alabaster
+# Alabaster Theme for iTerm2

-A light color theme for iTerm2
+A light color theme for iTerm2 based on [Alabaster theme](https://github.com/tonsky/sublime-scheme-alabaster).